***updated with City Response***

 Citing the Hired Truck scandal, Quinn said in a Chicago Sun-Times Editorial Board interview that Chicago doesn't have the best track record: "things don't go so well when the city is running things."

 Pending legislation in the Illinois House that would add five casinos in the state - including in Chicago -- contains language that would allow a mayoral-appointed board to trump authority of the state's gaming commission in some instances.
 The legislation would make Chicago the first City to own its own casino.
+Quinn reiterated what his office told the Sun-Times last week -- that there would be no casino deal if he isn't first sent a bill with comprehensive pension reform.

 In remarks to the board, Quinn said negotiations are ongoing on the bill's language but he would insist that the gaming board has the final word.
 That includes clarifying language that would allow the gaming board to revoke the City's casino license if necessary.